IcedTea: Architecture

-OpenJDK contained approximately (on release in May 2007) 4% encumbered code, which was only packaged as binary plugins.
-These were required to build and use the JDK.
+OpenJDK contained approximately (on release in May 2007) 4% encumbered code, which was only packaged as binary plug-ins.
+These were needed to build and use the JDK.
 OpenJDK 6 was released with only 1% encumbered code, and the encumbered sound support has also since been replaced.
 IcedTea6 is based on this release.
-IcedTea still provides its own web browser plugin and Web Start support, as Sun's implementation remains proprietary.
+IcedTea still provides its own web browser plug-in and Web Start support, as Sun's implementation remains proprietary.

-IcedTea 1.x and 2.x can compile OpenJDK using GNU Classpath-based solutions such as GCJ and optionally bootstraps itself using the HotSpot Java Virtual Machine and the javac Java compiler it just built.
+IcedTea 1.x and 2.x can compile OpenJDK using GNU Classpath-based solutions such as GNU Compiler for Java (GCJ) and optionally bootstraps itself using the HotSpot Java virtual machine and the javac Java compiler it just built.
 For now, building IcedTea 3.x requires using IcedTea 2.x or 3.x, or an OpenJDK 7 or 8 build from another source.

 Platform support

-Cross-architecture ports of HotSpot (OpenJDK's Virtual Machine) are difficult, because the code contains much assembly language, in addition to the C++ core.
+Cross-architecture ports of HotSpot (OpenJDK's Virtual Machine) are difficult, because the code contains much assembly language, along with the C++ core.
 The IcedTea project has developed a generic port of the HotSpot interpreter called zero-assembler Hotspot (or zero), with almost no assembly code.
 This port is intended to allow the interpreter part of HotSpot to be very easily adapted to any Linux processor architecture.
 The code of zero-assembler Hotspot was used for all the non-x86 ports of HotSpot (PPC, IA-64, S390 and ARM) from version 1.6 of IcedTea7.

 The IcedTea project has also developed a platform-independent just-in-time compiler called Shark for HotSpot, using LLVM, to complement Zero.
 This was included in upstream OpenJDK in August 2010.
 A JIT for ARM32 was first included in 1.6.0 and 2.1.1.
 A native port to AArch64 from Red Hat appeared in 2.4.6 and a native PPC64 port from SAP/IBM will be included in 2.5.0.
 The PPC/AIX port is included upstream in OpenJDK from version 8u20, and the AArch64 port will be included from version 9.